Drassil/git-wiki-theme/index.md

 **Note:**

-We suggest to create of a /wiki/ subfolder that collects all your .md pages (except index.md)
+We suggest create of a /wiki/ subfolder that collects all your .md pages (except index.md)

 ## Current known limitations